 I also visited other places like onsens and a small event that was happening, which if I’m not mistaken was Culture Day (Bunka-no-hi).
 This event took place near the station.

-Table of Content
+Table of Contents

-About Kakegawa City
+About the City of Kakegawa

-Kakegawa is very close to Hamamatsu and other cities, so much so that Kakegawa Kachoen is also indicated as part of Hamamatsu.
+Kakegawa is very close to Hamamatsu and other cities, so much so that the Kakegawa Kachoen is also indicated as part of Hamamatsu.
 The city is also a stop for Shinkansen, making it easily accessible.

 - Mt.
 Awagatake Hike;